 - Acquisitions Editor: This is the first editor that a manuscript meets after being sent in for review.
 The acquisitions editor is the person who decides whether a manuscript will be beneficial for the publishing house.
 This editor is in charge of communicating between the writer and the publisher, for the budgeting, marketing and contracting of the project.

-- Evaluate your work and decide what skills you will need in an editor.
-There are many different kinds of editors, each with their own area of expertise.
+- Determine your need.
+Evaluate your work and decide what skills you will need in an editor.
 By identifying which area you would like your editor to focus on will help you to decide who to hire.

-- Establish a business plan for your work, outlining the budget and schedule.
+- Establish a business plan.
+This outlines the budget and timeline for editing.

 - Narrow down your list.
 Choose only the editors that will best suit your specific needs.